Cloud-based development has the potential to become the new paradigm for software engineering.

 - Migration Effort To The Cloud.
 Adapting a legacy application so it will smoothly run in a cloud environment can take quite some time.
 While it remains questionable if there ever will be a (perfect) tool that can transform every software application into a perfect cloud-native app, moving to the cloud seems to be necessary for more and more companies anyway, given the macro trends towards cloud-computing and SaaS.

 - Effort To Manage Cloud Access.
 If every developer interacts with the cloud, they need access to the cloud in some way.
 Centrally managing and controlling this access can be a huge challenge, especially for larger teams.
 However, due to public cloud solutions, it is quite easy to create new cloud-based development instances.
 It is even possible to just use a single instance and then share the access among developers.
-If you are using Kubernetes, every developer could, for example, get an isolated namespace that can be created on demand by the developer if you connect your Kubernetes environment to DevSpace Cloud.
+If you are using such a multi-tenancy setup with Kubernetes, every developer could, for example, get an isolated namespace that can be created on demand by the developer when you use a platform solution such as loft.

 - Security Issues.
 Running your code in the cloud already during development means that essentially all your source code is in the cloud from the beginning.
 This is not necessarily a problem as most companies use code repositories in the cloud already anyway.
 Still, some people might fear that someone might get unauthorized access to your development secrets.
 For them, private clouds could be a good solution.